 Imperial technicians can attend free regional networking events organised periodically by Higher Education and Technician Educational Development (HEaTED).
 HEaTED also offer a range of courses and, as corporate members, Imperial staff are eligible for lower, membership rates, which should be paid by your department.

-Coaching is a 1-1 process that helps individuals think through their options in relation to a range of situations they may be facing in the workplace.
-It is confidential and voluntary, involving up to 4 meetings over a period of 4-6 months, organised independently through the Imperial Coaching Academy.
+Coaching is a 1-1 process that helps individuals think through their options concerning various situations they may face in the workplace.
+It is confidential and voluntary, involving up to 4 meetings over 4-6 months, organised independently through the Imperial Coaching Academy.

-A coach and coachee will come from different parts of the College and will have no prior knowledge of each other.
-The coach will help the coachee address specific work-related challenges around people or projects, or issues relating to career development; unlike mentors, coaches will not have the technical expertise or contextual knowledge of their coachee’s role or area of College.
+A coach and coachee will come from different parts of the College and have no prior knowledge of each other.
+The coach will help the coachee address specific work-related challenges around people or projects or issues relating to career development;

 Apprenticeship funding has opened up a new route to developing College staff, whatever stage they are at in their careers.
-Apprenticeship programmes are available across a range of occupations and at a variety of levels, right through to Masters, allowing Imperial technical staff to gain new skills and qualifications on the job.
-Contact the Apprenticeships Manager or join a Roadshow to find out more.
+Apprenticeship programmes are available across a range of occupations and at various levels, right through to Masters, allowing Imperial technical staff to gain new skills and qualifications on the job.

 RSC Approved Training